aidudezzz/deepbots-tutorials/emitterReceiverSchemeTutorial/README.md

 ![Run the simulation](/emitterReceiverSchemeTutorial/images/14_click_play.png)\
 Webots allows to speed up the simulation, even run it without graphics, so the training shouldn't take long, at least to see the agent becoming visibly better at moving under the pole to balance it.
-It takes a while for it to achieve the *solved* condition, but when it does it becomes quite good at balancing the pole!
+It takes a while for it to achieve the *solved* condition, but when it does, it becomes quite good at balancing the pole!
 You can even apply forces in real time by pressing Alt - left-click and drag on the robot or the pole.

 That's it for this tutorial! :)

-**_We welcome you to leave comments and feedback for the tutorial on the relevant [discussions page](https://github.com/aidudezzz/deepbots-tutorials/discussions/15) or to open an issue for any problem you find in it!_**
+**_We welcome you to leave comments and feedback for the tutorial on the relevant [discussions page](https://github.com/aidudezzz/deepbots-tutorials/discussions/15?sort=new) or to open an issue for any problem you find in it!_**

 ![Solved cartpole demonstration](/emitterReceiverSchemeTutorial/images/cartPoleWorld.gif)